 Mesothelioma can cause significant pain, especially in the later stages.
 The treatments used to manage the cancer, including surgery, radiation, and chemotherapy, can also cause pain.

 Medical marijuana can be a useful alternative to other pain medications.
 The severe and persistent kind of pain that mesothelioma patients experience often necessitates the use of opioid drugs.
 These can cause serious side effects and are highly habit-forming, though.

-Another important use for cannabis is for the relief of nausea and vomiting.
+Another important use for cannabis is for relief of nausea and vomiting.
 These are often debilitating side effects of chemotherapy, a common treatment for mesothelioma.
-These side effects can significantly decrease the quality of life, and other drugs may not provide relief.
+These side effects can significantly decrease quality of life and other drugs may not provide relief.

 Medical marijuana is proven to relieve nausea and vomiting, which is why there are two THC-related prescriptions approved by the U.S. Food and Drug Administration.

 Although it is more difficult to quantify, to measure, and to manage, patients with mesothelioma can also suffer from anxiety, stress, fear, and depression.

 These mental health symptoms may be just as detrimental to quality of life as physical symptoms.
 Patients with cancer can benefit from medical marijuana to ease anxiety, manage stress, and promote relaxation.